-The First Nations Governance Act (FNGA or the bill) introduced on 14 June consists of a lengthy preamble and 59 clauses divided into four Parts: Band Governance; Powers of Band Councils; General; and Transitional Provisions, Related Amendments and Coming into Force.
-The following review considers selected significant elements of the FNGA, with reference to JMAC Report observations and recommendations as well as existing provisions in the Indian Act.
-For purposes of clarity, the vocabulary of that Act and of the FNGA is used throughout,(24) and related provisions in the Bill are discussed together rather than in numerical order.
+The First Nations Governance Act (FNGA or the bill) introduced on 9 October, as amended by the House Committee, consisted of a lengthy preamble and 73 clauses divided into four Parts: Band Governance; Powers of Band Councils; General; and Transitional Provisions, Related Amendments and Coming into Force.
+The following review considers selected significant elements of the FNGA, including proposed amendments, with reference to JMAC Report observations and recommendations as well as existing provisions in the Indian Act.
+For purposes of clarity, the vocabulary of that Act and of the FNGA is used throughout,(25) and related provisions in the bill are discussed together rather than in numerical order.
 Some overlap may be noted.
-This review is followed by a brief overview of parts of the Indian Act that remain unaffected by the bill, and of principal JMAC Report recommendations that are not contained in Bill C-61.
+This review is followed by a brief overview of parts of the Indian Act that remain unaffected by the bill, and of principal JMAC Report recommendations that are not contained in Bill C-7.